benmvp/benmvp.com/content/posts/understanding-typescript-generics-lodash-functions/index.md

 JavaScript is a highly dynamic language, so generics are instrumental in helping us to add types to make our code type safe with TypeScript.
 [TypeScript Generics](https://www.typescriptlang.org/docs/handbook/2/generics.html) are super powerful, but also can be pretty complicated.
 As a result, we find lots of blog posts, YouTube videos, workshops, and courses on how to use generics in TypeScript.

 This post is a little different.
 I learn best by seeing real-world examples.
 Seeing something new in the context of something familiar helps my brain make the connections.
-So this post walks through how generics are used (something new) by re-implementing common [lodash](https://lodash.com/) functions (something familiar).
-My hope is that these examples will help build and solidify your understanding of generics.
+So this post walks through how we can develop with TypeScript generics (something new) by re-implementing common lodash functions (something familiar).
+My hope is that these examples will help build and solidify your understanding of how to leverage generics in your TypeScript code.

 Let's get started!